VirtusLab/scala-cli/website/docs/commands/basics.md

 }
 ```

-Run them with
+For this case, run all the source code files in `my-app` by supplying the directory name:

 ```bash
 scala-cli my-app
 # Hello from Scala
 ```

-From our experience, `scala-cli .` is the most used command (it will compile and run all sources from within current directory.)
+In our experience, `scala-cli .` is the most used command; it compiles and runs all sources in the current directory.

 :::note
-Scala CLI will process all files within the directories and all its subdirectories.
+Scala CLI process all files within the specified directories and all of its subdirectories.

-Scala CLI ignores all subdirectories that starts with `.` like `.scala` or `.vscode`.
-(But such directories can be explicitly provided as inputs.)
+Scala CLI ignores all subdirectories that start with `.` like `.scala` or `.vscode`.
+Such directories needs to be explicitly provided as inputs.
 :::

 ## URLs

 :::warning
-Running unverified code from the internet may be really dangerous since Scala CLI does not provide any sandboxing at this moment.
+Running unverified code from the internet can be very handy for *trusted* sources, but it can also be really dangerous, since Scala CLI does not provide any sandboxing at this moment.

 Make sure that you trust the code that you are about to run.
 :::

 `scala-cli` accepts input via URLs pointing at `.scala` files.
-It will download their content, and run them.
+It downloads their content, and runs them:

 ```bash
 scala-cli https://gist.github.com/alexarchambault/f972d941bc4a502d70267cfbbc4d6343/raw/2691c01984c9249936a625a42e29a822a357b0f6/Test.scala